 Note: Potential Red Flags are identified later in the Program.

+420.00 Preventing, Responding to, and Mitigating Identity Theft

-420.00421.0 Detecting Red Flags
+421.00 Detecting Red Flags

-Units containing covered accounts must implement procedures to address the detection of Red Flags in connection with the opening of covered accounts and existing covered accounts, such as: 422.00 Opening Covered Accounts
+Units managing covered accounts must implement procedures to keep confidential information safe and secure.
+Red Flags in connection with the opening of covered accounts and existing covered accounts, such as: 422.00 Opening Covered Accounts

 Any individual attempting to open a covered account will be required to provide personally identifiable information in order to verify their identity prior to the establishment of the account.